adphillips2017/mp3-analyzer-api/README.md

 **GET** `/api/health`

 Returns the health status of the API.
+This endpoint is rate-limited to 1000 requests per minute (configurable via `RATE_LIMIT_HEALTH` environment variable).

 **Response:**
 ```json